Godwin Grech: Head of OzCar scheme

 In 2008, Grech returned to the Treasury as a principal adviser in its financial systems division.
 His new position saw him responsible for the $850 million OzCar scheme, including formulating and administering the scheme.
 While in the position, he created a fake email in which then Prime Minister Kevin Rudd's economics advisor, Andrew Charlton, purportedly sought help in seeking special treatment for a political donor.
 He then took the email to then Leader of the Opposition Malcolm Turnbull and to media, making allegations against the Prime Minister and then-Treasurer, Wayne Swan.

 The OzCar affair, also known as Utegate, was according to political analyst Barrie Cassidy the beginning of the end for Malcolm Turnbull's leadership, and according to Michelle Grattan wounded Turnbull terribly.
 This despite his self-proclaimed motivation to place himself where he thought he could be of most value to Turnbull and the Liberal Party.

-The OzCar scandal propelled Grech into the public sphere, various politicians were interviewed on their impressions of Grech, with John Howard describing him as "competent and hard-working"; Malcolm Turnbull stating he was "a very highly regarded public servant"; and former Liberal Member for Mayo Jamie Briggs telling media that "Godwin got the job done: he was the officer for looking after it".
+The OzCar scandal propelled Grech into the public sphere, various politicians were interviewed on their impressions of Grech, with John Howard describing him as "competent and hard-working"; Malcolm Turnbull stating he was "a very highly regarded public servant"; and then-Liberal Member for Mayo Jamie Briggs telling media that "Godwin got the job done: he was the officer for looking after it".

 On the back of the scandal Grech resigned from the Treasury department in Spring 2009, while a voluntary psychiatric patient in Canberra.

 The Australian Federal Police began an investigation into Grech which found that there was evidence Grech had broken the law, but that he would not face criminal charges over the affair.
 The 16-month-long investigation reputedly took a heavy toll on Grech, who was suffering serious kidney and bowel disease at the time.